The 2023 USMST Physicians Soccer Summit

 The weekend is filled with many opportunities to socialize with like-minded physicians.
 USMST is committed to the community, and a Friday morning outreach event in support of our program “Healthy, Fit and Smart” will give all participants an opportunity to use their healthcare skills to educate local middle schoolers while team building with their new teammates.
 A Friday evening happy hour and a gala dinner on Saturday night will be a great opportunities to socialize and enjoy Southern California hospitality.
 An awards ceremony after the last matches on Sunday will conclude this great weekend of soccer, education and friendship.

 Take part in a unique and fun event for physicians passionate about soccer, education and friendship.
 You won’t want to miss it.
 Spots are limited so register now!

 Each year, USMST competes in the World Medical Football Championship (The Physicians World Cup), which brings us together for an incredible week of international soccer, medical education and most importantly, fun.
 We field two squads: An Open team and a Masters (45 and over) team.
-In order to be considered for either squad, you must attend the Physicians Soccer Summit, commit to attending two additional practice weekends, and of course, join us for the full week in Mar Del Plata, Argentina, the site of the 2020 World Medical Football Championships.
-Team dues to join the team in Argentina will be an additional $1000-$1200 per physician, which covers the two additional practices, team entry fees for the WMFC, coaching expenses, and miscellaneous team costs.
+In order to be considered for either squad, you must attend the Physicians Soccer Summit, commit to attending two additional practice weekends, and of course, join us for the full week in Vienna, Austria, the site of the 2023 World Medical Football Championships.
+Team dues to join the team in Austria will be an additional $1000-$1200 per physician, which covers the two additional practices, team entry fees for the WMFC, coaching expenses, and miscellaneous team costs.
 If you’re interested, block the dates and come to Irvine, CA for the Physicians Soccer Summit, which is the first step.
 We have very limited spots on the team, but we are always looking for new friends to join us.

 9am-11am: Outreach Event, details to be announced.